A Comprehensive Exploration of SmallVec and String in Rust: From Fundamentals to Practical Applications

 1.1 SmallVec: Basics and Design

-crate, designed to optimize vector-like storage by leveraging stack allocation for small collections while seamlessly transitioning to heap allocation for larger ones.
+SmallVec is a type provided by the smallvec crate, designed to optimize vector-like storage by leveraging stack allocation for small collections while seamlessly transitioning to heap allocation for larger ones.
 This hybrid approach, known as small string optimization (SSO) in similar contexts, minimizes heap allocation overhead for small datasets.

 - Structure: A